Marshall CODe 50 Review

 Tone Quality

 Most modeling amps tend to be really strong in regards to their versatility, meaning they provide a lot of different options and varying sounds to play with.
+What they're not known for is providing a high-quality base tone that can compete with the sound you get out of real tube amps.

 While we wouldn't say the CODE 50 is as good as Marshall's tube options, it sounds appreciably similar.
 The algorithms built into the CODE's models and presets by Softube engineers are excellent and do a more than an admirable job of mimicking analog amplifiers in a distinctly modern flavor.
+In particular, the Purple Plexi preset - the default clean tone I mentioned earlier - does a good job of capturing the brightness and chime that we get in vintage Marshall tube amps.

 Even the behavior of the sound reminds us of a tube amp.
 For example, playing heavy on your clean channel will give you a slight amount of bluesy breakup and distortion, just like you'd expect on a heavy tube amp.
+Here are some other tone characteristics we noticed:

 CODE 50 Tone Highlights